-If using Video Detection in a drive-thru lane environment, the Drive Offs option is available in Dash-board Settings.
-To use the Drive Offs feature, first enable it, as shown in Fig. 3.9.
+If using Nitro Video Detection (NVD) in a drive-thru lane environment, the Drive Offs option is available in Dashboard Settings.
+To use the Drive Offs feature, first enable it, as shown in Fig. 3.8.

-NOTE: The Video Processing Unit option must be enabled under DETECTOR>CAMERA to use this.
+NOTE: The Video Detection Processing Unit option must be enabled under DETECTOR>CAMERA

 Footer Drive Off Counter: Enable this to see how many drive offs you have within a specific time period (half hour, hour, daypart, or day).
 These time periods are selected from the drop-down list of the DRIVE OFF COUNTER TIMER METRIC field.
-This counter appears below the lane and data section graphics as shown in Fig. 3.9.
+This counter appears below the lane and data section graphics as shown in Fig. 3.8.